Sami Zayn is MVP of The Bloodline as Drama Continues with Roman Reigns | News, Scores, Highlights, Stats, and Rumors

 There’s now the question of where things go from here and at what pace.
 Zayn will eventually figure out The Bloodline might not intend keeping him around for the long term.
 While they did appear to patch things up, the Jey-Sami relationship continues to be volatile.

 It’s worth pointing out that the WarGames match itself played a pivotal role here, as just any other Survivor Series showdown wouldn’t have carried the same weight.
-It meant no silly “wrestlers laying around” stuff so other story beats could happen.
+It meant no silly “wrestlers laying around” stuff so other story beats might happen.
 Some guys just weren’t permitted in the ring yet, as one prominent example.

 The new man in charge of creative as of roughly six months ago, Triple H, has given new prominence to the WarGames stipulation amid a host of other changes to the direction of WWE.